openstack/openstack-manuals/doc/admin-guide-cloud/source/database.rst

         - The configuration file to use.
         - :option:`--config-file=/etc/trove/trove.conf`

-      * - datastore
+      * - data store
-        - The name of the datastore you just created via trove-manage :command:`datastore_update`.
+        - The name of the data store you just created via ``trove-manage`` :command:`datastore_update`.
         - ``mysql``

       * - version name
-        - The name of the version you are adding to the datastore.
+        - The name of the version you are adding to the data store.
         - ``mysql-5.5``

-      * - datastore manager
+      * - data store manager
-        - Which datastore manager to use for this version.
-Typically, the datastore manager is identified by one of the following strings, depending on the database:
+        - Which data store manager to use for this version.
+Typically, the data store manager is identified by one of the following strings, depending on the database:

           * mysql